M5-Brane Amplitudes: D-branes and M-branes

 The 6d M5-brane theory is also DBI-like even though it involves a two-form tensor field, with a self-dual field strength, instead of a Maxwell field.
 This type of field is quite awkward to incorporate in a Lagrangian description, though various ways to do so have been developed \cite{Perry:1996mk}\cite{Pasti:1997gx}\cite{Aganagic:1997zq}.
 Despite the considerable effort expended in finding the formula for the Lagrangian, I think it is fair to say that it is not very illuminating.
 On dimensional reduction to 5d the self-dual tensor can be replaced by a vector, by means of a duality transformation, and then the M5-brane theory becomes the D4-brane theory.
 This procedure is sometimes called ``double dimensional reduction", because the 11d space is simultaneously reduced to 10d.
 The D-brane Lagrangians are less awkward than the M5-brane one, because they do not involve self-dual tensors.

 A method of exploring properties of field theories that has become popular in recent years is to present formulas for all of their on-shell scattering amplitudes.
 Of course, this is the approach to the study of string theory that was utilized from its beginning in 1968, building on the S-matrix program that had been developed in the preceding decade, which is what I had been raised on in graduate school.
 Many clever methods have been developed in the past decade for constructing amplitudes more efficiently than by Feynman diagrams.
 Some of them have been inspired by string theory \cite{Witten:2003nn}.
 In some cases these amplitudes are given by remarkably elegant formulas.
 My research during the last few years has focused on such field theory amplitudes.
 Since the case of four dimensions appeared to be already in pretty good shape, I decided to focus on 6d supersymmetric field theories.
-I would prefer to be studying ten or eleven dimensions, but the spinor-helicity method that my collaborators and I have used, is not easily applied to those cases.
+I would prefer to be studying ten or eleven dimensions, but the spinor-helicity methods that my collaborators and I have used, is not easily applied to those cases.
 The hope is that six dimensions is a useful step in that direction.
-It may be possible to apply spinor-helicity methods to ten or eleven dimensions, and there is already some literature on the subject, but they involve complications that I am not yet ready to confront.
+It may be possible to extend spinor-helicity methods to ten or eleven dimensions.
+In fact, there are already some intriguing proposals \cite{Geyer:2019ayz}\cite{Bandos:2019zqp} that I would like to understand better.

 The plan for the remainder of this paper is to summarize what my collaborators and I have learned about M5-brane scattering amplitudes \cite{Heydeman:2017yww}\cite{Cachazo:2018hqa} \cite{Heydeman:2018dje}\cite{Schwarz:2019aat}.
 Specifically, we have derived explicit formulas for the on-shell $n$-particle tree superamplitudes of the M5-brane theory, which will be presented here.
 We have also obtained the amplitudes for several other supersymmetric 6d theories, but I will not discuss them in this paper.
 The M5-brane formulas describe the scattering of $n$ massless particles in 6d, each of which belongs to a single tensor supermultiplet with $(2,0)$ supersymmetry.
 The formulas for these amplitudes are quite concise and they have a lot of symmetry, most of which is made manifest.
 For one thing, the amplitudes vanish unless $n$ is even.
 This $\IZ_2$ symmetry is generic for all Dirac--Born--Infeld (DBI)-like theories.